 Listed below are some of the most popular plants; vegetables, fruits, and herbs that are easy to grow indoors.
 All of these plants are very beneficial for a prepper in case of a SHTF situation.

-Avocados are a great source of vitamin B, E, and A. They have been greatly beneficial in reducing heart disease, eye problems, and risk of cancer.
+Avocados are a great source of vitamin B, E, and A. They have been greatly beneficial in reducing heart disease, and eye problems.